What's your project?

 How Pluck Can Get You Stuck: Fence & Deck Building

-In some cases, the prospect of building your own fence is so incongruous with these facile, online guides that you shouldn't even take it for granted that a seemingly reputable professional knows exactly how the project should proceed.
-This is what one homeowner from Golden, CO told us about his $6,000 wood fence installation: "If you have difficult mountainous property, make sure you use a pro.
-After going through our project I could see how an amateur company would have an incredibly difficult time and potentially harm the land itself without the proper tools or knowledge."
+In some cases, the prospect of building your own fence is so incongruous with these facile, online guides that you shouldn't take it for granted that a reputable fencing professional knows exactly how the project should proceed.

 2. Deck Building: To build a deck, you need a design, a building plan, and the know-how to construct the deck to specifications.
 No simple feat, although any number of resources or basic carpentry skills can prematurely convince homeowners that they're up for the task.
 Partial knowledge is a dangerous thing.
 Many homeowners know, for example, that deck building usually requires deck screws.
 They probably also know that deck screws are specially designed to resist the corrosion associated with the stress of being exposed to the elements AND being able to drive into the wood (or other material) without damaging the planks or exposing them to the elements.
 Knowing how various shanks and driver heads will affect the performance of the screw (and the entire fastening system) in various types of woods, composites, and deck designs, however, is an important piece of the puzzle and beyond the knowledge of most homeowners.